EPISODE 096 | Abusive Marriage: Life Before, During, and After

 About Shonda Pence

 The career of Shonda Pence is embodied by a single word: empowerment.
-Armed with a degree in social and behavioral science, she has supported others’ growth as an educator for 17 years, a social services worker for 14 years, and now as an entrepreneur and co-founder of Mending Fences, LLC
+Armed with a degree in social and behavioral science, she has supported others’ growth as an educator for 17 years, a social services worker for 14 years, and now as an entrepreneur and co-founder of Mending Fences, LLC.

 In 2019, Shonda founded Mending Fences in the spirit of advocacy for women in substance recovery.
 She found she had created her dream position, one in which she could inspire others, teach, and manage cases in a single setting.
 Shonda’s residents’ benefit from her “tough but fair” approach and community connections, which she leverages to support her residents in finding employment and quality treatment.